AntiPwr/AntiPwr.github.io/root/wiki/Deck of the Allflame.md

         - Xerxes can consume up to 7 stacks to heal for **(1d4/2d4/3d4/4d4/5d4/6d4/7d4)** hit points.
         - **On Hit:** Consumes all stacks, dealing additional scaling fire damage as above.
 - **Art Effect:** Shifting, monstrous flames coalesce into a towering figure whose form is ever-changing in the heat.

 ---

-#### **Blakos, Elemental Grapple**
-_Fire binds as much as it destroys._

-- **Effect:**
-    - Summon a fire elemental that rushes in a straight 20-foot line.
-    - It grapples the first creature in its path.
-That creature must succeed on a Strength saving throw at the start of its turn or remain restrained.
-    - Each turn the creature remains grappled, it gains **1 stack**.
-- **Art Effect:** Flaming hands extend from the card, wrapping around an unseen target in a searing grip.

----